 Lee Williams began his career with the USFL's Los Angeles Express in 1984 where he racked up 13 quarterback sacks in 14 games.
 The San Diego Chargers acquired his NFL rights by making him their 1st round selection (6th overall) in the 1984 NFL Supplemental Draft of USFL and CFL Players.
 This draft was initiated in an attempt to head off bidding wars for future free agents (including Reggie White and Steve Young).
 Williams signed with the Chargers in 1984 and would play 7 seasons with the team.
 He started every game he appeared in during his final six years with the club.
 In all, Williams would play in 100 regular season games with the Bolts and amassed 65.5 sacks with the club.
-He posted three years of double-digit sacks with 15 in 1986, 11 in 1988 and 14 in 1989.
-In 1991, he moved to the Houston Oilers and played his final three seasons with the club.
+In 1991, the two-time Pro Bowler moved to the Houston Oilers and played his final three seasons (1991-93) with the club.
 Williams played in 40 regular season games with the Oilers and had 17 sacks there bringing his career total to an impressive 82.5 in the NFL.
+He posted four years of double-digit sacks with 15 in 1986, 11 in 1988, 14 in 1989 and 11 in 1992.